abhishekarya1/DSA-2k23/heaps.md

 - Huffman Coding

 ## Problems
 **Build Max-Heap from Min-Heap**: call maxHeapify for all nodes starting from rightmost bottom node doing reverse traversal of the heap array.
-Start from the last root (`(n - 1) - 1 / 2`) or we can start with node `n-1` too and conditions in the heapify method will take care of bounds
+Start from the last root (`(n-1)-1/2`) or we can start with node `n-1` too and conditions in the heapify method will take care of bounds

 **Kth Largest/Smallest Element**: for Kth largest use maxHeap and remove top `k-1` elements, vice-versa for Kth smallest.
 TC = `O(n logn + (k-1) log n)`
   - alternatively, we can use Min Heap for the Kth largest element, push elements into it, and never let it become size `> k`.
 TC = `O(k + (n-k) log k)`